 4. Book light

-For the librarian who’s been telling themselves for the last 45 minutes “Just one more chapter …,” this model is light, not too bright, and will happily enable any book addict’s nighttime reading habits.
+For the librarian who’s been telling themselves for the last 45 minutes “Just one more chapter …,” this book-light model is light, not too bright, and will handily enable any book addict’s nighttime reading habits.

 Buy it: Rechargeable Book Light at Amazon